 Since 2004, the Measure O Transactions and Use Tax has provided funding which specifies that twenty percent (20%) of the funding be used for youth and gang violence prevention and intervention programs.
-Administered by the Office of Community Engagement, the 20% allocation of the tax revenue provides resources for the Santa Rosa Violence Prevention Partnership to lead, educate, and invest in a continuum of services that work together toward strengthening youth and families and building safer communities in Santa Rosa.
-It also provides funding for the Recreation & Parks Department to provide direct services and high-quality youth development programs in high-need areas of Santa Rosa.
+Administered by the Community Engagement division, the 20% allocation of the tax revenue provides resources for the Santa Rosa Violence Prevention Partnership to lead, educate, and invest in a continuum of services that work together toward strengthening youth and families and building safer communities in Santa Rosa.
+It also provides funding for the Recreation division to provide direct services and high-quality youth development programs in high-need areas of Santa Rosa.

-This report is a summary of the FY 2018-19 accomplishments of the City of Santa Rosa's community-wide youth and gang violence prevention and intervention efforts, including the activities of the Santa Rosa Violence Prevention Partnership (The Partnership), the Recreation & Parks Department's Neighborhood Services programs, the Community Helping Our Indispensable Children Excel (CHOICE) grant program, Gang Prevention Awareness Month, Parent Engagement Month, and the Guiding People Successfully (GPS) program.
+This report is a summary of the FY 2019-20 accomplishments of the City of Santa Rosa's community-wide youth and gang violence prevention and intervention efforts, including the activities of the Santa Rosa Violence Prevention Partnership (The Partnership), the Community Helping Our Indispensable Children Excel (CHOICE) grant programs, Violence Prevention Awareness Series, the Guiding People Successfully (GPS) referral component, and Recreation Division's Neighborhood Services programs.